patxibocos/google-photos-exporter/README.md

     --prefixPath, -pp [] -> Prefix path to use as parent path for content { String }
     --offsetId, -oi -> ID of the item to use as offset (not included) { String }
     --datePathPattern, -dpp [yyyy/MM/dd] -> LocalDate pattern to use for the path of the item { String }
+    --syncFileName, -sfn [last-synced-item] -> Name of the file where last successful item ID will be stored { String }
     --help, -h -> Usage info
 ```

-The single argument that needs to be passed is the target to be used, which must be `dropbox` or `github`
+The single argument that needs to be passed is the exporter to be used, which must be `dropbox` or `github`

 The required **environment variables** to be passed are: